jmcglone/jmcglone.github.io/_posts/2017-01-11-Not-just-an-instrument.md

 * Are we in rebellion against.....virtually everything?
 * Constantly wound up.....or taking life as it comes?
 * Think the above doesn't impact how you play?

-<font size="4">Think again</font>
+## Think again

 ### Want to know what's really going on inside of you?
  Record yourself and listen......your soul will tell you instantly.